Evidence-backed agent systems and deterministic substrates.

 Provide patterns other people can adapt without needing to copy the full consulting process.

-Open Current PaperSeven primary papers on grounded systems, orchestration, local inference, and agentic operating discipline.
+Open Current PaperSeventeen primary papers across grounded systems, orchestration, local inference, operating discipline, measurement integrity, and operator infrastructure.

 Open Research PapersOpenClaw as the monitored operator shell.
 Phoenix as the deterministic authority underneath.
 Four backends, incident mode, per-backend health, and trend visibility.